Yelp/lemon-reset/README.md

 ```

 ## Build
-Our makefile assumes that you have virtualenv available globally, as we use a python environment for running[pre-commit](https://pre-commit.com/).
+Our makefile assumes that you have virtualenv available globally, as we use a python environment for running [pre-commit](https://pre-commit.com/).

 If you have virtualenv, simple run:
 ```